kounch/PDSpiderSG21/README.md

 ### Features

 The original Spider (SG-21) was a LCD handheld electronic game made by Tronica.
-This project is a remake made from memories, photograps and video recordings of the original device, using Lua and the official [Playdate SDK](https://play.date/dev/).
+This project is a remake made from memories, photographs and video recordings of the original device, using Lua and the official [Playdate SDK](https://play.date/dev/).

 Please visit [the official website](https://kounch.itch.io) for installation instructions and more information.